DasEd955/Stocks-Subreddit-Classifier/README.md

 The r/stocks subreddit is an active community where retail investors, analysts, and casual observers share stock picks, market commentary, earnings reactions, and economic analysis.
 It was selected because it presents a genuine & consequential classification challenge: the ability to distinguish evidence-based reasoning from emotional speculation is not merely academic; it maps directly to signal quality in financial decision-making from individual retail investors to large institutional firms.

 This community is an ideal fit for a classification task for several reasons.
-First, the discourse is structurally varied: the same ticker symbol might generate a peer-reviewed quality earnings breakdown, a prediction based off of gut feelings, a Reuters headline repost, and a pump-and-dump style hype post — all within the same thread.
+First, the discourse is structurally varied: the same ticker symbol might generate a peer-reviewed quality earnings breakdown, a prediction based off of gut feelings, a Reuters headline repost, and a pump-and-dump style hype post all within the same thread.
 Second, the stakes attached to financial content make the quality distinctions matter in ways that sports or entertainment subreddits do not.
-Third, since hedge funds & quantitative research firms already deploy alternative data pipelines that scrape social media for sentiment signals, this classifier is a small-scale, interpretable proof-of-concept for a real institutional use case.
-The presence of both bullish & bearish actors, the influence of macroeconomic events (Fed rate decisions, earnings seasons), and recent catalysts like AI-related equities & political market volatility all ensure that no single discourse pattern dominates; making the label boundaries both necessary and non-trivial to apply.
+Third, since hedge funds & quantitative research firms already deploy alternative data pipelines that scrape social media for sentiment signals, this classifier is a small scale, interpretable proof-of-concept for a real institutional use case.
+The presence of both bullish & bearish actors, the influence of macroeconomic events (Fed rate decisions, earnings seasons), and recent catalysts like AI-related equities & political market volatility all ensure that no single discourse pattern dominates; making the label boundaries both necessary and nontrivial to apply.

 ---